-This message displays when the Active Rear Steer system does not respond correctly to steering inputs.
-The rear wheels may remain at an off-center position and the driver may need to apply a small steering wheel correction for the vehicle going forward.
+This message displays when there may be a problem with Active Rear Steer system.
+The rear wheels may be locked at current position and the driver may experience a small steering wheel correction for the vehicle going forward.
 If the problem persists for the next ignition cycle, see your dealer for service.